mpedruski/insight_project/README.md

 ## For more information

-*Why not buy 2?* has been deployed at mpedruski.pythonanywhere.com
+*Why not buy 2?* is no longer deployed live, but if you have interest in seeing a live deployment let me know!